Updated July 31, 2023

-|The Basis of Comparison Between Pension vs Annuity||Pension||Annuity|
+|The Basis of Comparison

-|Meaning||It is a type of retirement account which is offered by companies to their employees.
+|Pension refers to a type of retirement account offered by companies to their employees.
 It is a funding scheme after retirement.
 It is an amount of money paid regularly to a person who has retired from work because of having reached a certain age.

 |It is determined by the sum that one has earned during his service.

 |In a pension scheme, an individual will receive a financial benefit once they have retired from the service.

-|When a person cashes out pension, a person has two option, one is to receive monthly pension payment and the second one is to receive the pension as a lump sum payment.
+|When a person cashes out a pension, a person has two options, one is to receive a monthly pension payment, and the second one is to receive the pension as a lump sum payment.

-|Who offers?||The pension is offered by an employer to employees.||An annuity is sold or offered by the insurance company.
+|An annuity is sold or offered by the insurance company.

-|In an Annuity, a person cannot transfer money to any one of a family member unless he buys joint or any type of such guaranteed product.
+|In an Annuity, a person cannot transfer money to any one of the family members unless he buys a joint or any such guaranteed product.

-|Types||Private Pension funds and Public pension funds.||Single Premium Immediate Annuity and Deferred Annuity, Variable Annuity, Fixed Annuity.|
+|Single-Premium Immediate Annuity and Deferred Annuity, Variable Annuity, Fixed Annuities.

-So from the analysis, it is clear that both pension vs annuity is a common source of income and both are beneficial to the person, however, there is a number of differences between annuity vs pension.
-A pension is a retirement account which is offered by the employer to an employee for the employer’s benefits and an annuity is an insurance product which a person gets by purchasing a contract.
-An annuity is a financial asset which pays a set amount of cash over the period of time, and pension is the benefit which person avail after they have retired (after completing the age limit) from work.
+So from the analysis, it is clear that both pension vs annuity is a common source of income, and both are beneficial to the person; however, there are several differences between annuity vs pension.
+A pension is a retirement account that the employer offers to an employee for the employer’s benefits, and an annuity is an insurance product that a person gets by purchasing a contract.
+An annuity is a financial asset that pays a set amount of cash over a period of time, and a pension is a benefit that a person avails after they have retired (after completing the age limit) from work.